jayzziebone/git-practice/README.md

 - git log --oneline --all: Show history of all branches in simplified format
 - git diff <commit_id>..<commit_id>: show the differences between two commit
 - git diff --cached <commit_id>: Show the difference between staged file and a <commit_id>
+- git log master..new-branch --oneline: Show the commits in new-branch that are not in master
+- git log new-branch..master --oneline: Show the commits in master that are not in new-branch
+- git log master...new-branch --oneline: Show the commits that differ between the two branch
+- git merge --no-commit --no-ff <branch_name>: Do a merge of <branch_name> without commit.
+Just to try and see what will be the result.

+git branch --no-merged master
+git branch --merged master

 ## Merging